-As of September 30, 2018, we had an accumulated deficit of \$216.3 million and a cash balance of \$1.7 million.
-In addition, we have \$13.5 million of senior secured notes whose maturity was extended on November 5, 2018 up to 12 months, or until December 22, 2019, in exchange for making several payments of principal and interest through August 31, 2019, subject to customary conditions and achieving certain funding milestones, with an initial payment of \$2.2 million paid on November 7, 2018.
-We also have \$4.6 million of unsecured indebtedness, \$1.0 million of which is due on demand, and \$3.6 million of which matures December 22, 2018.
-These matters raise substantial doubt about our ability to continue as a going concern.
+Our current cash resources of \$12.5 million as of September 30, 2020 together with the \$10.0 million in proceeds from an unsecured promissory note we issued in November 2020, after taking into account repayment of \$3.6 million of debt, are expected to fund our operations into March 2021.
+As of September 30, 2020, we had stockholders' equity of \$4.6 million.
+In addition, \$3.6 million unsecured notes, which were due on demand as of such date, and \$0.9 million loan granted pursuant to the PPP of the CARES Act, which matures on May 2, 2022 are outstanding as of September 30, 2020.
+These factors raise substantial doubt about our ability to continue as a going concern.
 Our consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.
-We anticipate incurring additional losses until such time, if ever, that we can generate significant sales of our product candidates currently in development or from receiving fees for contract development and manufacturing services that we plan to provide for other biopharmaceutical companies.
-We will need substantial additional financing to fund our operations and to commercially develop our product candidates.
+We anticipate incurring additional losses until such time, if ever, that we can generate significant sales of ONS-5010 or any other product candidate we may develop.
+We will need substantial additional financing to fund our operations and to commercially develop ONS-5010 or any other product candidate we may develop.
 Management is currently evaluating various strategic opportunities to obtain the required funding for future operations.
-These strategies may include, but are not limited to private placements of equity and/or debt, payments from potential strategic research and development, licensing and/or marketing arrangements with pharmaceutical companies, and public offerings of equity and/or debt securities.
-Additionally, we continue to engage in active discussions with global and regional pharmaceutical companies for licensing and/or co-development rights to our late- and early-stage pipeline candidates.
-There can be no assurance that these future funding efforts will be successful.
+These strategies may include but are not limited to payments from potential strategic research and development, licensing and/or marketing arrangements with pharmaceutical companies, private placements and/or public offerings of equity and/or debt securities.
+Although we are in active late-stage discussions for the licensing and/or co-development rights to ONS-5010, there can be no assurance that these future funding efforts will be successful.
+Alternatively, we will be required to, among other things, make further reductions in our workforce, scale back our plans and place certain activities on hold, discontinue our development programs, liquidate all or a portion of our asse